limbo-works/Limbo.Umbraco.Boolean/README.md

 # Limbo Boolean

 This package adds a new boolean property editor to Umbraco 8.
-Using a toggl input, users will be able to set the value to either `true` or `false`.
+Using a toggle input, users will be able to set the value to either `true` or `false`.

 ### But why?
 Umbraco already has a built-in property for a boolean type, so why add another one?